mlc-mlapis/docs/src/documentation/cli/available-commands.md

 ## `deploy [project name] [service name] [files or paths]`

 Used to deploy files to zerops service.

-???
-Internally is used after [build pipeline](/documentation/build/how-zerops-build-works.html) finishes.
+Alternative to `push` which triggers [build pipeline](/documentation/build/how-zerops-build-works.html).
+Use when you want to deploy already built files to Zerops.